Fun Decimal Activities for 4th Grade Students (That Actually Work)

 Students stay engaged because it feels like a puzzle instead of a worksheet.

-Teacher Tip: Perfect for centers, early finishers, or review days.
+Teacher Tip: Perfect for centers, review days, or early finishers.

 3. Decimal Task Cards